insraq/insraq.github.com/_posts/2017-8-29-make-some-music.md

 Melody, chords and beats are probably the most common "components" you will find in a song.
 When you listen to a song, you can easily tell the melody and the beat.
 However, the chords might not be very straightforward.
 According to Wikipedia, a chord is "two or more (usually three) notes that are heard as if sounding simultaneously".
 Chords usually act as the harmony of the song, adding "depth" to the melody.

-Because chords have fewer variations than melody, after long time of studies, people have summarised some "best practice" of chord combinations (or formally knowns as chord progressions).
+Because chords have fewer variations than melody, after long time of studies, people have summarised some "best practice" of chord combinations (or formally known as chord progressions).

 So here is the golden question: which part do you start with?
 There are two common ways: